 The core curriculum in Year 9 will focus on the four facets of the Year 9 model (My Self, My Community, My World and My Future) and will continue to develop, extend and apply acquired skills and knowledge to real life contexts and issues.
 The core subjects will provide the opportunity for students to develop hypotheses, test solutions, explore diverse opinions, self-reflect and become truly engaged in the learning process.

-Students will have choice in selecting one Challenge subject each Semester and one Enrichment subject each Semester except with LOTE which needs to be a year long study and therefore the student’s only Enrichment choice for the year.
+Students will have choice in selecting one Challenge subject each Semester and one Enrichment subject each Semester except with LOTE which needs to be a year long study.
+A Language study will take up one Challenge choice and one Enrichment choice.

 Students choose electives that not only spark an interest but also provide an opportunity to challenge and motivate.
-Students are strongly encouraged to choose electives that are from different key curriculum focus areas for Challenge and Enrichment in each semester.
+Students are strongly encouraged to choose electives that are from different key curriculum areas.

 Year 10 Curriculum Overview